penumbra1/expensify/README.md

 Extracted hardcoded path names into reusable constants.

+Used [shortid](https://www.npmjs.com/package/shortid) for keys and temporary ids in optimistic UI updates.

-Added NavBar, Loader, HelpPage, and Social components.
+Added NavBar, Loader, HelpPage, Social, OnlineIndicator components.

-Added error handling and user messages for network and database errors.
+Added error handling and display.

+Implemented optimistic UI updates via Thunk and Promise.race.

 \+ Lots of little performance and readability tweaks.

 ## Testing

-Added a few tests to improve code coverage (near 100% now thanks to testing mapStateToProps, although it may not be necessary).
+Added tests for old and new components to improve code coverage.

 Rewrote some tests to DRY them up and avoid passing around unnecessary data.